 Director, Head of Europe

 We help our clients respond to these business challenges to deliver shorter schedules, lower costs and provide better clarity for large infrastructure projects and portfolios.
-Our people are former industry professionals and exceptional problem-solvers and consulting teams who all have prior engineering and construction experience.
+Our people are former industry professionals and exceptional problem‑solvers and capital projects consulting teams who all have prior engineering and construction experience.

 Our track record includes a substantial number of diverse mega‑projects around the world that we have helped to either plan or recover their projects through our focus on developing a series of approaches and digital tools that build high‑performing project teams.
 This approach allows us to partner with clients to create a collaboration that helps us to define specific goals for success.